-What you should know about WeChat in 2021; Search MAU reached 500 million
+WeChat users & platform insights 2022

 WeChat search will screen out the high-quality content of WeChat and produce a more accurate connection with users.

-In the future, it can expand the search scope to the whole internet based the needs of users.
+In the future, it can expand the search scope to the whole internet-based the needs of users.
 The search results are currently mostly provided by WeChat Official Account and Sogou.

 WeChat Pay

+- In the next three years, WeChat Pay will continue to carry out digital upgrading of WeStore, with a planned investment of more than 10 billion yuan

-In 2020, Zhifufen, a feature similar to the credit score on WeChat Pay, saw more than 240 million users.
+In 2020, Zhifufen, a credit score on WeChat Pay, saw more than 240 million users.
 It boosted the conversion rate of e-commerce orders by 14% and the repurchase rate of retail merchants by 73%.

 In 2021, WeChat mini stores and Zhuanzhuan (a secondhand-goods marketplace) will integrate Zhifufen.